Pregnancy Rhinitis (Stuffy Nose): Causes, Symptoms & Treatment

 11. Taking vitamin C-rich foods

-Increase vitamin C in your diet to reduce the risk of nosebleeds.
+Increase vitamin C in your diet to reduce the risk of a nosebleed during pregnancy.
 You could have kiwis, tomatoes, oranges, and bell peppers (12).

 12. Acupressure (bridge of the nose point)

 Press the points at the bridge of the nose and the eye sockets with your thumbs for about five minutes.
 You can press the two points one after the other or at a time.
-On applying the right pressure at the right place, this might help to get rid of mucus and congestion (13).
+Applying the right pressure at the right place, might help to get rid of mucus and congestion (13).

 13. Keeping your legs warm